BillJoeFreeman/D4-Overhaul-Expansion/README.md

     *New Startup Image(Bugged).
     *Minor Changes To "opposites.ini" and "celeb_compass.ini"
     *Added More Names and Resorted Names For US.
-    *Added New Countries, Russia, Japan, China, North/South Korea, Turkey, Brazil, Iran, The Republic Of China, Sweden, Norway, And Afghanistan, 12 In Total.
+    *Added New Countries, Russia, Japan, China, North/South Korea, Turkey, Brazil, Iran, The Republic Of China, Sweden, Norway, And Afghanistan, 19 In Total.
     *Added New Dilemmas, Events, And Situations 37 In Total.
     *Added New Overrides 24 In Total.

 ***Planned Features***

-    *Adding More Countries Like India, Mexico, South Africa, Luxembourg, Indonesia, Philippines, Papua New Guinea, Malaysia, Hungry, Poland, Pakistan, Somalia, Chile*     *And More.
+    *Adding More Countries Like India, Mexico, South Africa, Luxembourg, Philippines, Papua New Guinea, Malaysia, And More.
     *Adding More Content To Base Game Countries.
     *Adding More Policies Like Interest Rate.
     *UI Improvements And Ease Of Life Improvements.